 By multi-purpose I mean truly using the bar for both Olympic lifting (whether CrossFit or not) and general strength training (like the big three).

 I think the California Bar is the nicest, true, general purpose bar available for the cash.
 The Eleiko XF is a nicer bar, but it’s going to be tougher for many people to budget.
 Since all the bars in this group except the Rep Sabre have 190k shafts, performance on slow lifts will be comparable.
 The rotation systems of the California (composite) and the XF (bearings) along with the premium finishes (Cerakote & hard chrome) make them the stand outs.

 Women’s Professional Olympic Bar Recommendation

-Easily the American Barbell Pro SS Bar.
-The SS Pro has a flawless bearing system, a great non-aggressive knurl, and the stickiness that you can only get from raw bars.
-This is my favorite men’s bar Olympic bar, and this preference easily carries over to the 15 kg version.
+Easily the American Barbell SS Bearing Bar.
+This beast has a flawless bearing system, a great non-aggressive knurl, and the stickiness that you can only get from raw bars.
+This is my favorite men’s Olympic bar, and this preference easily carries over to the 15 kg version.
 Beautiful, functional, and expensive – but the last bar you’ll buy for a very, very long time.

-I doubt that anyone would have a reason to dislike the AB SS Pro, but I certainly don’t suggest buying an $800 bar for your first Olympic bar.
-This bar is for experienced Olympic weightlifters.
+I doubt that anyone would have a reason to dislike this American Barbell bar, but I certainly don’t suggest buying a nearly $700 bar for your first Olympic bar.
+This bar is intended for experienced Olympic weightlifters.

 ♦ ♦ ♦